Katherine Johnson, NASA mathematician portrayed in 'Hidden Figures', dies at 101

 She grew up in West Virginia at a time when educational opportunities for blacks were limited because of segregation.
 But her mother, a former teacher, and her father, a farmer and handyman, stressed education and moved the family 120 miles to a town that had a high school for black children.

-Johnson’s preternatural math skills got her into West Virginia State College at age 15.
+Johnson’s math skills got her into West Virginia State College at age 15.
 She zipped through the school’s math program, earning degrees in math and French before becoming one of the first black students in the graduate school at West Virginia University in 1938.

 After teaching school for seven years, Johnson went to work for the National Advisory Committee for Aeronautics, a forerunner of NASA, in Hampton in 1953 with dozens of other black women.